adwinwhite/qikv/questions.md

 	Simple.
 	If there exist log files, then a crash happened.
 	When db shuts down gracefully, we flush memtable to SStable and clean log files.

+What are properties of SStables?
+	Each key is unique in one file.
+	Pairs are sorted by key.

+What is the format of sstable files?
+	Oh, levelDB's table format is truly sophisticated.
+	I'll just use a much simpler one.
+	Since main purpose of SStable is to speed up query access, the only additional data we store is sparse index.
+		[ Record * N ]
+		[ Index * M ]
+		[ Size of index ]

+What does in-memory sstable do?
+	Get()
+	::Compaction(SStables)

+How to scan over memtable, SStables?
+	Use iterator like LevelDB.
+	And remember that sstables in the same level are not overlapping except for level 0.